 Your time with your doctor is limited, so preparing a list of questions can help you make the most of your visit.
 List your questions from most important to least important in case time runs out.

-For nonulcer stomach pain, some basic questions to ask include:
+For functional dyspepsia, some basic questions to ask include:

 - What is likely causing my stomach discomfort?